-- Amines, the hydrogen atoms in the ammonia have been replaced one at a time by hydrocarbon groups. - Amines are alkaline compounds that may be corrosive, but are generally weak bases.
+- Amines The easiest way to think of amines is as near relatives of ammonia, In amines, the hydrogen atoms in the ammonia have been replaced one at a time by hydrocarbon groups. - Amines are alkaline compounds that may be corrosive, but are generally weak bases.
 Amines are also commonly flammable and tend to give off strong odors.
 Amines do not need to be stored in a corrosion-resistant cabinet.
 If they are flammable, they should be kept in a flammable-liquids storage cabinet. - Organic acids and acid chlorides - Non-halogenated organic acids and acid chlorides (such as formic acid and acetic acid) are corrosive, but they are also flammable.
 These should be stored in a flammable-liquids storage cabinet.
-Keep the containers clean and tightly capped to avoid damage to the cabinet due to escaping corrosive vapor.
+Keep the containers clean and tightly capped to avoid damage to the cabinet due to escaping corrosive vapor. - Oxidizing acids - Some acids (such as nitric, chromic, and sulfuric) are strongly oxidizing in addition to being strongly corrosive.

-Oxidizing acids

-Some acids (such as nitric, chromic, and sulfuric) are strongly oxidizing in addition to being strongly corrosive.
 These acids must be kept in a corrosionresistant cabinet and must be stored separately from all reducing agents, organic chemicals, and cellulose containing materials.